 The list has been formulated based on the existing CEB contributor list, and taking into account the contributors used by UN entities in the 2019 reporting on Financial Statistics.
-The focus has been on the contributors in the 'Multilateral', 'Foundations' and 'Other - EU'.
+The initial focus has been on the contributors in the 'Multilateral', 'Foundations' and 'Other - EC'.
 The standard contributor names and codes have, where possible, been derived from the contributors' own websites, combined with an effort to harmonise the code lists with IATI and OECD, where this was possible and made sense.
 Moreover, when two-letter contributor codes would be the same as the two-letter country code, the two-letter code has been combined with two digits.
 Thus, the Adaptation Fund - which uses the abbreviation AF which is the same as the two-letter code for Afghanistan - received the code AF10.
+Efforts are ongoing to expand this list yearly.
+Guidance on how the contributor list can be used can be found in the User Guide.